Optics series Lecture — I

-Optical systems are studied under two assumptions
+Optical systems are studied under two assumptions:

-object point does not lie far away from the axis of the optical system.
+a.
+Object points do not lie far away from the axis of the optical system.

-rays taking part in image formation make a small angle with the axis of the optical system.
+b.
+Rays taking part in image formation make a small angle with the axis of the optical system.

-The domain of optics where above two assumptions are valid is called as Paraxial optics.
-Paraxial systems are highly idealized and in reality do not perfectly represent the situation.
+The domain of optics where the above two assumptions are valid is called as Paraxial optics.
+Paraxial systems are highly idealized and in reality they do not perfectly represent the situation.
 The consequential errors in image reconstruction are known as aberrations.

 The paraxial assumption can be represented by truncating at the first term of the polynomial expansion of the sine function by the Maclaurin series.